 Additionally, most free VPNs have a limited range of servers to choose from, limit available bandwidth, and cap data.

-How to unblock WhatsApp with a VPN
+How to run WhatsApp through a VPN

-- Hit the Connect button
+- Hit the Connect button.

 - Once the connection has been established, open WhatsApp and use it normally.